sitecrafting/cumulus/README.md

 Then go to [http://localhost:8007/](http://localhost:8007/).
 It will run all tests whenever the ClojureScript compiler detects a change.
 You can even set it to alert you via desktop notifications.

-## REPL
+### REPL-driven development

 The Read-Eval Print Loop, or REPL, is an extremely useful dev tool and is the basis for "REPL-driven" development.

 If you have run `yarn dev` and are watching the `main` build, you can start a REPL straight from your editor with most IDEs.
-This guide will cover how to do so with VS Code
+This guide will cover how to do so with VS Code.

+(TODO...)

 ## Release